 A common feature of FMS is the ability to control who operates your equipment and which equipment they can operate.
 Some include the ability to conduct Check Lists and combine with additional features such as Speed Zoning.
 Ideally, the FMS should be capable of operating on a range of equipment.
 For example, in a warehouse environment forklifts, order pickers, sweepers and burden carriers ideally could use a common platform.
 A platform that is capable of being used across multiple sites, even multiple countries regardless of the Original Equipment Manufacturer (OEM) brand.

 3. Out of Service Reporting

 Understanding why your fleet isn’t working can be equally as important as knowing what is working.
-When considering fleet management products consider systems that enable you to understand your “down-time”.
-Is it always the same piece of plant?
-Is the Down-Time planned?
+When considering fleet management products consider systems that enable you to understand your "down time".
+Is it always the same piece of plant that is experiencing down time?
+Is the down time planned?
 Understanding more about this aspect can assist in better planning of maintenance, asset planning and cost management.